Were you expecting a stereotypical Russian greeting? Well, where I come from, we get right into the matter of business. No need for pleasantries.

 …Anyways please continue.

 Okay.
-So, in our current style of modern naval warfare, we no longer really depend on barrage-style attacks with unguided ordinance.
+So, in our current style of modern naval warfare, we no longer really depend on barrage-style attacks with unguided ordnance.
 We now have munitions that have a much better chance to actually hit their targets.
 Thus, if you can hit the opponent before they can hit you, you will win the fight.

 How do you hit an opponent first?
 Simple.
 You detect them before they detect you, which means you fire first.
 Or, you have longer ranged weapons than they do, so you can hit them before they can hit you.